stfc/PSyclone/doc/user_guide/psyke.rst

 Distributed memory
 ##################

-As noted in the :ref:`distributed_memory` section, support for distributed memory in PSyclone is currently limited to the :ref:`LFRic API <lfric-api>`.
-Since the implementation generates calls to LFRic infrastructure (e.g. runtime checks for status of field halos), code extraction is not allowed when distributed memory is enabled.
+As noted in the :ref:`PSyKAl Introduction <introduction_to_psykal>` section, support for distributed memory in PSyclone is currently limited to the PSyKAl APIs.
+Since the PSyKE implementation generates calls to infrastructure (e.g. runtime checks for status of field halos), code extraction is not allowed when distributed memory is enabled.

 .. _psyke-intro-restrictions-shared: